ArrayBolt3/whonix-ws-network-conf/README.md

 Includes /etc/network/interfaces for Whonix-Workstation.

-Sets up an internal one eth0.
+Sets up an internal network interface eth0.

-Loads Whonix's firewall using pre-up hook.
-Fails closed.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)